Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A Development Team doesn't need an architecture model in Scrum and should focus on adding functionality.
 The architecture will come into place without fail as the Development Team adds functionality.
 - [ ] The Development Team plans a Sprint 0 at the beginning of a project with the objective of developing an architecture model used during the following Sprints.
 - [x] The Development Team plans some time each Sprint to discuss the architecture needed for the features planned in that Sprint.
-- [ ] The Development Team should assign someone to the role of software architect whose job it is to make sure a consistent architecture is developed.
+- [ ] The Development Team should assign someone to the role of Software architect whose job it is to make sure a consistent architecture is developed.
 - [x] The Development Team should have a set of guiding architecture principles that every Development Team member understands and follows when writing code.

 _[⬆ Back to Top](#table-of-contents)_